JustVoice

 The path of least resistance.
 These apps download the model for you, handle GPU acceleration, and give you a hotkey to dictate into any app:

-- JustVoice — local Whisper with code mode, custom vocabulary, and snippets.
-Free tier available.
+• JustVoice — local Whisper with code mode, custom vocabulary, and snippets.
+Free to download; $35 one-time license, no subscription.
 Download here.

 Option 2: Run Whisper from the command line (for tinkerers)